This post was originally published October 28th, 2016 and has been updated.

 Toontown is one of the best places to wander and explore at Disneyland with preschoolers.
 There are several free-play locations in this Land.
 These playhouses are especially helpful if you have active kids who need to run around and burn off extra energy.

-Goofy’s Playhouse – Next door at Goofy’s Playhouse there’s a playground in the garden that includes a short slide.
+Goofy’s Playhouse – Next door at Goofy’s house there’s a playground in the garden that includes a short slide.
 Inside the house, kids love to play the “goofy” piano!
 There are waiting areas in all play areas for parents to sit and relax.
+(Look for a reimagining of this attraction for the reopening in 2023).

 Gadget’s Go Coaster

+There is expected to be a retheming of this attraction when Mickey’s Toontown at Disneyland reopens in 2023.
 The other ride in Mickey’s Toontown is Gadget’s Go Coaster, a preschooler’s perfect first roller coaster.
 This ride is based on the animated show Chip ‘n Dale Rescue Rangers (thanks to Disney+ for introducing this show back to kids!).
-I appreciate all the quirky details here to look at in the queue.
+I appreciate all the off-the-wall details here to look at in the queue.

 There are lots of fun “found objects” that create the coaster like beach blankets, “Tinkertoys” and office supplies.
 It’s a great way to pass the time, spotting these items while you’re waiting in line.